rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 By going for the first option, we will quickly realise that the second option will become necessary, as some eggs cannot be reached without getting around the physical limits of the game.
 Some eggs will require at least a mechanism that allows us to fly or teleport.

-The good news is that we are already able to teleport where we want on the map, even to places we cannot reach normally (cfr. the Unbearable Revenge, where we were able to get inside a tree).
+The good news is that we are already able to teleport where we want on the map, even to places we cannot reach normally (see the Unbearable Revenge, where we were able to get inside a tree).
 However, once at the correct location we still need to trigger the "Pick up" action to collect the egg.
 So, let's see the data structure of a pick-up action.
 We can intercept such a communication by picking up a first egg that we can reach normally:

 ![Pick up data format](/assets/images/pwn-adventure/pickup-data.png) *Pick-up action data structure*